 - 11. A plain reading of the section 125 shows that the Adjudicating Authority is bound to give an option of redemption when goods are not subjected to any prohibition.
 In case of prohibited goods, such as, the gold, the Adjudicating Authority may allow redemption.
 There is no bar on the Adjudicating Authority allowing redemption of prohibited goods.
 This exercise of discretion will depend on the nature of the goods and the nature of the prohibition.
 For instance, spurious drugs, arms, ammunition, hazardous goods, contaminated flora or fauna, food which does not meet the food safety standards, etc. are harmful to the society if allowed to find their way into the domestic market.
 On the other hand, release of certain goods on redemption fine, even though the same becomes prohibited as conditions of import have not been satisfied, may not be harmful to the society at large. - 12.
-Government notes that once goods are held to be prohibited, Section 125 still provides discretion to consider release of goods on redemption fine.
 Hon'ble Supreme Court in case of M/s.
 Raj Grow Impex [CIVIL APPEAL NO(s).
 2217-2218 of 2021 Arising out of SLP(C) Nos.
 14633-14634 of 2020 Order dated 17.06.2021] has laid down the conditions and circumstances under which such discretion can be used.
 The same are reproduced below. - "71.
 Thus, when it comes to discretion, the exercise thereof has to be guided by law; has to be according to the rules of reason and justice; and has to be based on the relevant considerations.
-The exercise of discretion is essentially the discernment of what is right and proper;

-and such discernment is the critical and cautious judgment of what is correct and proper by differentiating between shadow and substance as also between equity and pretence.
+The exercise of discretion is essentially the discernment of what is right and proper; and such discernment is the critical and cautious judgment of what is correct and proper by differentiating between shadow and substance as also between equity and pretence.
 A holder of public office, when exercising discretion conferred by the statute, has to ensure that such exercise is in furtherance of accomplishment of the purpose underlying conferment of such power.
 The requirements of reasonableness, rationality, impartiality, fairness and equity are inherent in any exercise of discretion; such an exercise can never be according to the private opinion.